 Get ready to eat, drink, and be merry during one of New Orleans most treasured traditions: Reveillon.
 A Catholic Creole custom that dates back to the early 19th century, Reveillon, meaning “awakening,” was a big meal enjoyed when the family returned from midnight mass.

 Creating a meal from Creole tradition is a task well-suited for a restaurant whose name literally means “Creole” in Spanish.
 Located inside our magnificent sister property, Hotel Monteleone, Criollo’s seasonal Reveillon menu features five decadent courses with options ranging from smoked quail risotto, rabbit with sweet breads, coriander-crusted lamb chops, and a holiday dessert favorite: Bûche de Noël with coffee and vanilla genoise and cocoa buttercream.

 Established in 1920, Broussard’s is known for adding modern flavors to traditional Creole cuisines.
 This beautiful restaurant features elegant dining rooms that overlook a lush, tropical courtyard perfectly dressed for the season.
-Gather around the table with pistachio Pâté, turtle soup with Sherry, burgundy braised lamb shank, and pumpkin cheesecake.
+Gather around the table for a Reveillon dinner featuring charcuterie and house-made pâté, Creole turtle soup with Sherry, filet mignon wellington and roasted pumpkin bread pudding.

 With an extended history in the New Orleans community during World War I and Prohibition times, Arnaud’s celebrates classic Creole cuisine and lifestyle as much as possible in today’s world — Reveillon dinners included.
 Start with an amuse bouche of daube glace, then Arnaud’s famous shrimp remoulade, pork flatiron steak with spinach Rockefeller, and end with gateau de sirop (Cajun syrup cake).

 Dickie Brennan’s Steakhouse